deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 ## Dependencies

+### Risk Oracle

+Besides the [Risk Council](#security-council) having control over market parameters via steward contracts, the Aave V3 instance on Arbitrum automates the borrow and supply cap automatically by handing off the updates of this caps to a risk oracle implemented by Chaos Labs (service provider to the DAO).
+This allows automatic updates of these risk parameters based on quantitative algorithmic risk models in real time. `EdgeRiskSteward` makes sure the values submitted by the `RiskOracle` contract are within guardrails to prevent abusive behavior by malicious intent.

 ### a.DI

 The Aave delivery infrastructure (a.DI) ensures decentralized and fault-tolerant cross-chain messaging.
 It achieves this by encoding a message and submitting it to multiple independent bridges.